conan-io/conan-io.github.io/_posts/2019-04-01-New-conan-release-1-14.markdown

 Conan clients < 1.13 will still be working and a ``0`` recipe and package revision will be created in the repo to keep compatibility.

-Bear in mind that the revision feature is opt in and you would have to activate it in your configuration with ``conan config set general.revisions_enabled=True`` or set the envrionment variable ``CONAN_REVISIONS_ENABLED=1``.
+Bear in mind that the revision feature is opt-in in the client and you would have to activate it in your configuration with ``conan config set general.revisions_enabled=True`` or set the envrionment variable ``CONAN_REVISIONS_ENABLED=1``.

 You can start using revisions with [Artifactory Community Edition for C++](https://jfrog.com/open-source/#conan).